 That's why I recommend using a shampoo that is not only going to treat the hot spot, but will treat the whole skin and eliminate the root cause, preventing more from occurring.

-Besides, given that hot spots are usually secondary to a lot of other skin irritations (as listed above) it makes sense.
+Besides, given that hot spots are usually secondary to a lot of other skin irritations (as listed below) it makes sense to treat the whole skin and not just the hot spot.

 $16.99 16 FL.
 OZ